 Sadly, these folders also affect genuine promotional messages from real companies.
 If your email is sorted into a spam folder, the chance of people ever seeing, let alone engaging with, your marketing message reduces significantly.

 How much do email and SMS marketing campaigns cost?

 Let’s get into the nitty-gritty of marketing.
 SMS campaigns are generally considered to be highly cost-effective, which is always a great thing to hear.
 Sending a text message every week to a subscriber list of 10,000 would cost approximately $400.
-Just remember that exact costs will vary depending on the provider and plan you choose.
+Just remember that the exact cost per text message will vary depending on the provider and plan you choose.

-And remember, you don’t have to limit yourself to just SMS or email marketing campaigns.
-There are other cost-effective channels out there, including influencer marketing.
+And remember, you don’t have to limit yourself to cheap SMS marketing or email marketing campaigns.
+There are other cost-effective channels out there, including TikTok for hospitality venues and diving into influencer marketing.
 Many businesses overlook or are intimidated by this channel, but you don’t have to be.
 Check out our collaboration invite templates for help getting started.

 Which marketing method is right for your business?